IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 ```javascript
 myGraphic.locateCharacter( sheetIndex, [tileColor] )
 ```
 Returns an array of tile indeces in the graphic that are set to a particular character.
 (This character is the character with an index of `sheetIndex` in the [tilesheet](Instructions_withLVLLVL.md#the-tilesheet)).
+If a `tileColor` is provided (optional), only tiles that have that color will be returned.
+- `sheetIndex`: Integer.
+Index of the desired character in the [tilesheet](Instructions_withLVLLVL.md#the-tilesheet)
+- `tileColor`: Integer.
+Index of a color in the TileRenderer's color palette.
 ### `indexToCoordinates()`
 ```javascript
 myGraphic.indexToCoordinates( tileIndex )